devangk003/SundayInsurance/ScraperAPI/GUIDE.md

-# SundayInsurance: Running the Project
+# SundayInsurance: Smart Vehicle Insurance Platform - Running Guide

 This guide explains how to run the SundayInsurance project for both new and existing cars.